nooljs/nooljs/README.md

 ```

  The layout file contains three parts :
    * nl-template - Html template for the module
    * nl-server-script -  Sever side javascript code for this module
    * nl-client-script - Client side javascript code for this module

 ### nl-template
 nl-template contains all the html for the given module.
 It can be easily injected into html page or layout file.

+The sample layout is  shown below:

 ```